Surveying for an uncertain Denton ISD reopening

 Survey results indicate that respondents want the closest semblance of a typical school year possible.
 For example, 52% of respondents marked themselves as “uncomfortable” with an entirely online 2020-21 school year.
 A further 12% responded that they would be “somewhat uncomfortable” with a virtual-only model, which would presumably be similar in many ways to the kind of instruction many local students received from mid-March until the close of the 2019-20 school year.

-Some of the largest sources of agreement in DISD's public version of the survey came when respondents were asked about certain health and safety measures.
-In particular, 83% of respondents said they strongly agreed with frequent hand washing as a way to keep students safe.
+Some of the largest sources of agreement in Denton ISD’s public version of the survey came when respondents were asked about certain health and safety measures.
+In particular, 83% of respondents said they strongly agreed with frequent hand-washing as a way to keep students safe.

 They were far less unified when it came to questions of mask wearing, social distancing and staggered school hours.

-Many questions remain around the opening of campuses across the state following Gov. Greg Abbott's Friday announcement.
+Many questions remain around the opening of campuses across the state following Gov. Greg Abbott’s announcement last week.
 Abbott, along with Texas Education Commissioner Mike Morath, gave little in the way of specifics, as has been the state approach throughout much of the coronavirus pandemic.

 Morath is expected to give further guidance sometime Tuesday.